codelv/enaml-web/README.md

 ### Features ###

 1. Automatic form generation and population based on an Atom object similar to the django admin.
-2. Potentially 5-10x speedup's vs other template engines (tornado's templates, jinja2, django templates, etc.)
+2. Potentially 5-10x speedup's vs other template engines (django templates, etc.)
+3. Easily build extendable and reusable model based web components by linking a css framework like Bootstrap, Materialize, etc..

 ### Usage ###